sogelink-research/tree-segmentation/notes/Resources/Resources.md

 #### AHN, Lidar Pointclouds countrywide
 Several versions with 5 years in between, most recent one is from last year (AHN4).
-All pointclouds have been shot during winter time so no leafs, good for finding internal tree structure and ground.
+All point clouds have been shot during winter time so no leafs, good for finding internal tree structure and ground.
-Data can be downloaded in (very) large chuncks from [here](https://ahn.arcgisonline.nl/ahnviewer/).
+Data can be downloaded in (very) large chunks from [here](https://ahn.arcgisonline.nl/ahnviewer/).
 This raw data needs to be processed into smaller subsets first before something can be done with it (see PDAL).
 These large chunks have been divided into 25 chunks each and can be found [here](https://geotiles.citg.tudelft.nl/).